 The spiral review of core skills allows teachers the flexibility to use any grade level’s list for remediation and/or enrichment purposes.
 In addition, there are extended learning lists in each grade level.
 These lists provide further opportunities for intervention and/or review purposes.
 They also could be used as acceleration for students that move through concepts quickly and/or are ready to advance through skills.

 By leveraging technology, our platform enables learning to happen anywhere and everywhere.
 Our game just requires a device.
 With our app, an internet connection is not even required as long as the required word lists have been loaded first.

 Many schools use our platform in school, particularly those with 1-1 devices.
 Others use our game as a part of home learning to consolidate the skills they have taught in school.
 However, any combination works and even Hive Games can be run with a mixture of local and remote players.

-For self-directed play, children can create their own multiplayer hive games to play with friends.
-Challenges give specific tasks for groups of learners to work towards and our leagues provide a way to recognise achievement within a class or whole school.
+For self-directed play, children can create their own multiplayer Hive Games to play with friends.
+Challenges give specific tasks for groups of learners to work towards and our leagues provide a way to recognize achievement within a class or whole school.

 Spelling Shed tracks student game plays along with their responses.
-Data is provided at the student level that demonstrates the students proficiency over time with a particular spelling pattern.
-Teachers can monitor weekly activity including any errors the student is making in order to remediate.
+Data is provided at the student level that demonstrates the students proficiency over time with a particular skill.
+Teachers can monitor weekly activity in order to advance or remediate as needed.